-- The production and trade of food and beverage products for human consumption is subject to sanitary standards. - The import, manufacture, trade, distribution or storage of food and beverage products that have been adulterated, contaminated, altered, or declared unfit for human consumption is prohibited. - Food and beverage products manufactured locally, as well as in a foreign country, can only be traded under a corresponding certificate of sanitary registration. - The import of food and beverage products is forbidden from countries where distribution or consumption of the product due to associated health risks is prohibited. - Personnel involved in the production, handling, transportation, conservation, storage, and supply of food and beverage products must comply with sanitary standards to avoid product contamination. - Facilities manufacturing, processing, and supplying food and beverage products must control sanitary quality and food safety in accordance with the Ministry of Health's requirements. - 1.2.
-Regulation for the Sanitary Inspection and Control of Food and Beverages Supreme Decree 007-98-SA (September 25, 1998)
+- The production and trade of food and beverage products for human consumption is subject to sanitary standards. - The import, manufacture, trade, distribution or storage of food and beverage products that have been adulterated, contaminated, altered, or declared unfit for human consumption is prohibited. - Food and beverage products manufactured locally, as well as in a foreign country, can only be traded under a corresponding certificate of sanitary registration. - The import of food and beverage products is forbidden from countries where distribution or consumption of the product due to associated health risks is prohibited. - Personnel involved in the production, handling, transportation, conservation, storage, and supply of food and beverage products must comply with sanitary standards to avoid product contamination. - Facilities manufacturing, processing, and supplying food and beverage products must control sanitary quality and food safety in accordance with the Ministry of Health's requirements.

+1.2.
+Regulation for the Sanitary Inspection and Control of Food and Beverages - Supreme Decree 007-98-SA (September 25, 1998)

-The Regulation for the Sanitary Inspection and Control of Food and Beverages implements the provisions of the General Health Law and the General Principles of Food Safety included in the Codex alimentarius (CODEX).
+The Regulation for the Sanitary Inspection and Control of Food and Beverages implements the provisions of the General Health Law and the General Principles of Food Safety included in the Codex Alimentarius (Codex).
 This regulation sets general hygiene standards, health conditions, and requirements for the production, transportation, manufacture, storage, marketing, preparation, and sale of food and beverage products for human consumption.
 It establishes:

-- The conditions, requirements, and procedures for the registration, modification, and cancellation of sanitary registrations for food and beverage products. - The regulations for the inspection of the activities and services related to the production and distribution of food products. - Food safety measures and sanctions. - The organoleptic characteristics, chemical composition, and microbiological conditions that apply to food and beverage products. - Food quality and safety standards for food and beverage manufacturers; based on the Hazard Analysis and Critical Control Points (HACCP) system.
+• The conditions, requirements, and procedures for the registration, modification, and cancellation of sanitary registrations for food and beverage products.
+It also establishes DIGESA as the governing entity for these procedures.

+- The regulations for the inspection of the activities and services related to the production and distribution of food products. - Food safety measures and sanctions. - The organoleptic characteristics, chemical composition, and microbiological conditions that apply to food and beverage products. - Food quality and safety standards for food and beverage manufacturers; based on the Hazard Analysis and Critical Control Points (HACCP) system.

 1.3.
-Legislative Decree to strengthen the food safety of industrialized food products including fishery and aquaculture products. - Legislative Decree No 1,290 (December 28, 2016)

-Legislative Decree No 1,290 (December 28, 2016) aims to establish preventive systems to guarantee food safety, to improve administrative procedures, and to strengthen sanitary surveillance and inspection related to industrialized food products intended for human consumption.
-This law also regulates fishery and aquaculture products in all phases of production.
-The scope of the law applies to domestic and imported products.
-For imported processed food products the National Sanitary Authority (DIGESA) will grant a sanitary authorization to the importer responsible for the food safety of the product.
-The sanitary authorization is automatically approved for a determined period and it is granted to the food product.
+Legislative Decree to strengthen the food safety of industrialized food products including fishery and aquaculture products. - Legislative Decree No 1,290 (December 28, 2016) Legislative Decree No 1,290 (December 28, 2016) aims to establish preventative systems to guarantee food safety, to improve administrative procedures, and to strengthen sanitary surveillance and inspection related to industrialized food products intended for human consumption.
+This law applies to domestic and imported products.
+For imported processed food products DIGESA will grant a sanitary authorization to the importer responsible for the food safety of the product.
+The sanitary authorization is automatically approved for a determined period, and it is granted to the food product.
 Prior to this, the incumbent must present the free sale certificate, or its equivalent issued to the manufacturer of the food product by the competent authority of the country of origin.
-This law replaced Legislative Decree No. 1,222.
+This law was amended by the Legislative Decree No 1,402 and derogated the articles 4 and 5 referring to importation and health accreditation of fisheries products.
+Also, this law replaced Legislative Decree No. 1,222.